 Tax Covenants.
 The County covenants that it will restrict the use of the proceeds of the Bonds in such manner and to such extent, if any, as may be necessary so that the Bonds will not constitute arbitrage bonds under Section 148 of the Code.
-The officers of the County having responsibility for the issuance of the Bonds shall give an appropriate certificate of the County, for inclusion in the transcript of proceedings for the Bonds, setting forth the reasonable expectations of the County regarding the amount and use of all the proceeds of the Bonds, the facts, circumstances and estimates on which they are based, and other facts and circumstances relevant to the tax treatment of interest on the Bonds.
+The Chairperson of the Governing Body and other officers of the County having responsibility for the issuance of the Bonds shall give an appropriate certificate of the County, for inclusion in the transcript of proceedings for the Bonds, setting forth the reasonable expectations of the County regarding the amount and use of all the proceeds of the Bonds, the facts, circumstances and estimates on which they are based, and other facts and circumstances relevant to the tax treatment of interest on the Bonds.

 The County covenants that it (a) will take or cause to be taken such actions which may be required of it for the interest on the Bonds to be and remain excluded from gross income for federal income tax purposes, and (b) will not take or permit to be taken any actions which would adversely affect that exclusion, and that it or persons acting for it, will, among other acts of compliance, (i) apply the proceeds of the Bonds to the governmental purpose of the borrowing, (ii) restrict the yield on investment property acquired with those proceeds, (iii) make timely rebate payments to the federal government, if required, (iv) maintain books and records and make calculations and reports, and (v) refrain from certain uses of proceeds, all in such manner and to the extent necessary to assure such exclusion of that interest under the Code.
-The appropriate officers are hereby authorized and directed to take any and all actions, make calculations and rebate payments, and make or give reports and certifications, if any, as may be required or appropriate to assure such exclusion of that interest.
+The Chairperson of the Governing Body and appropriate officers are hereby authorized and directed to take any and all actions, make calculations and rebate payments, and make or give reports and certifications, if any, as may be required or appropriate to assure such exclusion of that interest.

-In furtherance of the covenants set forth above, the County has established a fund separate from any other funds established and maintained under the Bond Ordinance designated as the

-Rebate Fund (the "Rebate Fund").
+In furtherance of the covenants set forth above, the County has established a fund separate from any other funds established and maintained under the Bond Ordinance designated as the Rebate Fund (the "Rebate Fund").
 Money and investments in the Rebate Fund shall not be used for the payment of the Bonds and amounts credited to the Rebate fund shall be free and clear under any pledge under the Bond Ordinance.
 Money in the Rebate Fund shall be invested in a manner provided in the Bond Ordinance for investment of money, and all amounts on deposit in the Rebate Fund shall be held by the County, or a designated trustee, in trust, to the extent required to pay rebatable arbitrage to the United States of America.
 The County shall unconditionally be entitled to accept and rely upon the recommendation, advice, calculation and opinion of an accounting firm or other person or firm with knowledge of or experience in advising with respect to the provisions of the Code relating to rebatable arbitrage.
 The County shall remit all rebate installments and the final rebate payment to the United States of America as required by the provisions of the Code.
-Any moneys remaining in the Rebate Fund after redemption and payment of all Bonds and payment and satisfaction of any rebatable arbitrage shall be withdrawn and remitted to the County.
+Any moneys remaining in the Rebate Fund after redemption and payment of all the Bonds and payment and satisfaction of any rebatable arbitrage shall be withdrawn and remitted first to the Insurer to the extent of any amounts owed to the Insurer and then to the County.